datascape/construction/projects/README.md

 Earl was told by the supply store that we could use $50/lb R425a or similar to refill.<br>
 Johnstone Supply Atlanta told Loren they use 407c, 427a, MO99 based on the pressure.
 Said to flush whole system for oil.

 10. Move AC serving downstairs.
 This one is currently working.
-Confirm other AC is functional before disconnecting this one.
+Confirm upstairs AC is functional before disconnecting downstairs AC.
 Pump down freon.
 Add 3/4" pipe valve when reconnecting.

 <br>